-Code 30 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in the Regular Early Childhood Program (and the student attends a Regular Early Childhood Program at least 10 hours/600 minutes or more per week).
-Fund Codes A, E, J, K, L, P and X
+Code 31 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program at least 10 hours/600 minutes or more per week).
+Fund Codes A, E, J, K, L, P, and X

-- Code 31 Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program at least 10 hours/600 minutes or more per week).
-Fund Codes A, E, J, K, L, P and X - Code 32 Regular Early Childhood Program: The student receives the majority of hours of special education and related services in Regular Early Childhood Program (and the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
-Fund Codes A, E, J, K, L, P and X - Code 33 Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
-Fund Codes A, E, J, K, L, P and X - Code 23 Special Education Program Special Education Class: The student receives all special education instructional and/or related services in a program with less than 50 percent nondisabled students.
+Code 32 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in Regular Early Childhood Program (and

+- Code 33 Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
+Fund Codes A, E, J, K, L, P, and X - Code 23 Special Education Program Special Education Class: The student receives all special education instructional and/or related services in a program with less than 50 percent nondisabled students.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32 or 33.)
+These students should be reported under Codes 30, 31, 32, or 33.)
 Fund Codes A, E, J, and X - Code 24 Special Education Program Separate School: The student receives all special education instructional and/or related services in a public or private day school designed specifically for students with disabilities.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32 or 33.)
-Fund Codes A, E, J, X or Private Facility codes B and F. - Code 25 Special Education Program Residential facility: The student receives all special education instructional and/or related services in a publicly or privately operated residential school or residential medical facility on an inpatient basis.
+These students should be reported under Codes 30, 31, 32, or 33.)
+Fund Codes A, E, J, X, or Private Facility Codes B and F. - Code 25 Special Education Program Residential facility: The student receives all special education instructional and/or related services in a publicly or privately operated residential school or residential medical facility on an inpatient basis.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32 or 33).
-Fund Code H and Fund Codes B and F as well as Fund Codes A and E that are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Visually Impaired) - Code 26 Home: The student receives all special education and related services in the principal residence of the student's family or caregivers (including baby sitters) and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
+These students should be reported under Codes 30, 31, 32, or 33).
+Fund Code H and Fund Codes B and F as well as Fund Codes A and E that are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired). - Code 26 Home: The student receives all special education and related services in the principal residence of the student's family or caregivers (including baby sitters) and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
 Include students who receive special education both at home and in a service provider location or some other location that is not in any other category.
-Fund Codes A, E, P and X - Code 27 Service provider location or some other location that is not in any other category: The student receives all special education and related services from a service provider or some other location that is not in any other category and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
+Fund Codes A, E, P, and X - Code 27 Service provider location or some other location that is not in any other category: The student receives all special education and related services from a service provider or some other location that is not in any other category and does not attend either a Regular Early Childhood Program or a Special Education Program provided in a separate class, separate school, or residential facility.
 For example, speech instruction provided in private clinicians' offices, clinicians' offices located in school buildings, hospital facilities on an outpatient basis, and libraries and other public locations.

 Fund Codes A, E, K, L, and X